pjdevries/com_hopper/README.md

 # Hopper Joomla!
 Extension

+## Disclaimer

+The creators and developers of this extension accept no responsibility for any possible data loss or the website in question becoming dysfunctional in any other way due to the use of this extension.

+**BEWARE!**: *The component currently does not consider any existing data on the target website.
+Therefore, it is inadvisable to import data into websites that are not empty.
+Only import data into new, empty, and freshly installed Joomla! websites.*

+The extension is a proof of concept with limited features and functionality.
+It has not been thoroughly tested and has not been tested at all in a production environment.

+> “From then on, when anything went wrong with a computer, we said it had bugs in it.”
+_(Grace Hopper)_

 ## Raison d'être

 The idea for this extension came from Herman Peeren and is a spin-off of his Joomla!
 Magazine article series **Tools to